neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification-4.md

 The following fields are defined for inclusion in the `SUCCESS` metadata.

-  - `has_more::Boolean`, True if there are more records to stream
+  - `has_more::Boolean`, true if there are more records to stream

   or